3mmaRand/singlm/docs/t_test_revisit.md

 mod <- lm(data = csativa, omega ~ plant)
 ```

 This can be read as: fit a linear of model of omega content explained by plant type.
-Notice that the model formula is the same in both functions.
+Notice that the model formula is the same in both the `t.test()` and the `lm()` functions.

-Printing `mod` to the console gives us these estimated model parameters (coefficients):
+Printing `mod` to the console gives us the estimated model parameters (coefficients):

 ```r